 You’ll then be eligible for a five week sabbatical every five years after that.

 That means you take five fully paid weeks off work to help recharge your batteries, get a fresh perspective and maybe do something that’s not achievable in a normal holiday.

 The sabbatical is mandatory to ensure team members take time out to refresh themselves.

-That provides a good opportunity for other team members to try new things and take on new responsibilities too.
+That provides a good opportunity for other team members to try new things at work and take on new responsibilities too.
 It’s definitely not our place to decide what you do with it - you know best.

 We'd encourage you to get as far from your everyday routines as you can.

 Even if it's just to appreciate them with fresh eyes on your return.
-The process of packaging up your role and having a different life for a while is healthy for you and for the company.
+The process of packaging up your work role and having a different life for a while is healthy for you and for the company.

 To make this possible we provide an extra three weeks paid holiday (15 days) on top of your standard annual holiday allowance of 24 days in the calendar year in which you reach 5/10/15 years with Deeson.

 The five weeks must be taken together in one block and you must not have contact with the company during this period (no lurking on Slack!).
 You can use your remaining holiday allowance at any point during that year as usual.